How to Enable Universe and Multiverse in Ubuntu 26.04, 24.04 and 22.04

 sudo apt update

-Mirror URLs, transfer sizes, and upgrade counts vary.
-What matters is that the update completes without repository errors and returns you to the prompt.
+APT may print Hit: and Get: lines for release, updates, backports, and security pockets.
+Mirror URLs, transfer sizes, and upgrade counts vary; the important result is that the update finishes without repository errors and returns you to the prompt.

 Verify Universe and Multiverse Repositories on Ubuntu